qiangyt/batchai/README.md

   - `openai/gpt-4o-mini`

-  Other should work too.
+  Other OpenAI models should work too.

 - Ali TONYI Qwen series:

-  - `qwen2.5-coder-7b-instruct` (also available via Ollama.)
+  - `qwen2.5-coder-7b-instruct` (also available via Ollama)

-  Other should work too.
+  Other Qwen models should work too.

 To add more LLMs, simply follow the configuration in [res/static/batchai.yaml](res/static/batchai.yaml), as long as the LLM exposes an OpenAI-compatible API.